ArduPilot/ardupilot_wiki/dev/source/docs/learning-ardupilot-threading.rst

 mutual exclusion.
 For example, I2C drivers can ask for the I2C bus semaphore to ensure that only one I2C device is used at a time.

-Go and have a look at the hmc5883 driver in libraries/AP_Compass/AP_Compass_HMC5883.cpp and look for the
+Go and have a look at the hmc5843 driver in libraries/AP_Compass/AP_Compass_HMC5843.cpp and look for the
-\_i2c_sem variable.
+\get_semaphore() call.
 Look at all the places it is used, and see if you can work out why it is needed.

 Lockless Data Structures